 Work pants handle tough jobs while protecting your skin.
-Whether you work in carpentry or landscaping, or just need a tough coat of armor over your skin while hunting or doing home improvement projects, these are the best work pants you can find.
+Whether you work in carpentry or landscaping, or just want a tough coat of armor over your skin for DIY home projects, these are the best work pants you can find.

 One weekend, you may be bushwhacking through thorny briars while trying to reach a secret trout hole.
 The next, you could be blowing insulation in your attic.
 Amazingly, work pants often do both jobs well.

 When assessing work pants, we considered how well the pants do hard jobs while protecting the body.
-We also considered durability and how it relates to price, comfort, and overall construction.
+We also considered durability and how it relates to pricing, comfort, and overall construction.

 Best Work Pants: A Note on Selections

 It’s always tough to include every brand.
 We didn’t dive into several great brands aimed specifically at the tradesperson like Jobman Workwear, Blackrock Workwear, Walls, and Snickers Workwear.
 Although they make excellent clothing, these don’t bridge into recreational apparel very well.

 Below, we profile some top products from mainstream brands Carhartt, Dickies, and Duluth Trading Company; outdoor brands like Patagonia and Mountain Khakis; technical brands like 5.11 Tactical; and boutique brands like 1620 Workwear and Topo Designs.